© Copyright Southern Cape Old Car Club 2013

 attendance.
 As this is not a static show all clubs had the opportunity to take part in the drive by to show off their pride and joy.

 The show has continued to grow in popularity with each successive year.
-This latest 2013 Midas George Old Car Show saw a total of
+This latest 2014 Midas George Old Car was yet again a

-House of Classic and Sports Cars as well as the numerous
+and Sports Cars as well as the numerous other smaller sponsors.

 2014 London to Brighton